Fitting in with the Portuguese people and their way of life doesn’t have to be hard. Here are a few ways you can easily get by in Portugal.

 Once you are in Portugal, you will realize how much Portuguese people love dining in cafes.
 Right from early in the morning to late evening, you will find the Portuguese enjoying coffee at their local restaurants.
 Once you get into the culture, you will always find an excuse to grab a cup of coffee at any time.

-You will find recipes that date back several decades or centuries used in the present day.
+Today, this rich heritage is celebrated in museums, monuments, and cultural traditions, fostering a profound sense of national pride among its people.
+So much so that you will find recipes that date back several decades or centuries used in the present day.
 While Portugal might be small, the residents really love their country.
-If you ask any of them, there is no city more beautiful than Lisbon.
+If you ask any of them, no city is more beautiful than Lisbon.

 When it comes to sports, the love between the Portuguese people and soccer is unbreakable.
 In fact, soccer is the oldest sport in Portugal.
 The first soccer team, Boavista, was founded back in 1903.

-It is common to find families and friends going to watch football matches in stadiums or go to a common friend’s house and watch the game from there; that is how they love soccer.
+It is common to find families and friends watching football matches in stadiums or go to a common friend’s house and watch the game from there; that is how they love soccer.

 When the national team plays, there is a peculiar wave of national celebrations that you won’t miss.
 The celebrations get even bigger when the national team wins.